somritabanerjee/cme216-spring-2020/Notes/SVM/index.md

 {% include svm9.html %}

 $$a$$ is the slope of the predicted decision line.
-The exact solution is $$y=x$$ and so $$a=1$$. $$b$$ is the predicted intercept.
+The exact solution is $$y=x$$ and so $$a=1$$ is the exact solution. $$b$$ is the predicted intercept.
 The exact solution is $$b=0$$.

-We see that values of $$C$$ below 0.1 leads to under-fitting.
-Larger values give consistently good results.
-Between $$1 \le C \le 10$$ the accuracy is relatively insensitive to the value of $$C$$.
+We see that values of $$C$$ below 1 lead to under-fitting (too much regularization).
+Larger values, with $$C>5$$, give consistently good results.

 ### Cross-validation

 We have seen a simple way to decompose the set into a training set and validation set.
 However, this may lead to some issues.
 In particular, if we make a unique choice of training and validation set it is quite possible that our prediction becomes biased by our choice of validation set.
 Indeed, only the validation set is used to estimate how good $$C$$ is and whether it should be adjusted.
 So to overcome this, it is preferable to optimize our model for many training sets and evaluate its performance on many validation sets.
 But how can this be done?
 This would require a tremendous amount of data.
-In our plot above for example, we had the luxury of generating entirely new sets for each evaluating of $$C$$.

 In practice, the method of cross-validation is used.
 The dataset at our disposal is split into $$K$$ groups.
 Then we run a series of experiments in which we use $$K-1$$ groups of data for optimizing the model, and the remaining group for validation (i.e., to score our model).
 By "reusing" our dataset in this fashion, we are able to generate many scores with limited data.
 These scores can then be averaged to estimate how good $$C$$ is.
 Based on this result $$C$$ can be optimized.
 The advantage of this approach is that we minimize a possible bias due to our selection of training and validation sets.